Jessore District

-Jessore District (Bengali: যশোর, pronounced Jaw-shore, Anglicised: Jessore), officially spelled Jashore District from April 2018, is a district in the southwestern region of Bangladesh.
-It is bordered by India to the west, Khulna District and Satkhira District to the south, Khulna and Narail to the east, and Jhenaidah District and Magura District to the north.
+Jessore District, officially Jashore District (যশোর জেলা; [Jaw-shor Jela]), is a district in southwestern Bangladesh.
+It is bordered by India to the west, Khulna and Satkhira districts to the south, Khulna and Narail to the east, and Jhenaidah and Magura districts to the north.
 Jessore is the capital of the district.
+Jessore is the home to the ancestors of Rabindranath Tagore.
+Jashore was the first independent district of Bangladesh in 1971.

 Jessore district was established in 1781.
-It consists of 8 municipalities, 8 upazilas, 92 unions, 1329 mouzas, 1477 villages and 120 mahallas.
+It consists of 8 municipalities, 8 upazilas, 92 unions, 1,329 mouzas, 1,477 villages and 120 mahallas.
 The upazilas are: Abhaynagar Upazila, Bagherpara Upazila, Chaugachha Upazila, Jessore Sadar Upazila, Jhikargachha Upazila, Keshabpur Upazila, Manirampur Upazila, and Sharsha Upazila.

-The district produces a variety of crops year-round.
+The district produces a variety of crops.
 Date sugar, called patali, is made from the sap of locally grown date trees.
 It is cooked, thickened and crystallised using a traditional method.
 Patali is mainly produced in Khajura, but many date trees are cultivated in the Keshabpur Upazila and Manirampur Upazila areas.

 History

 Jessore district once belonged to the ancient Janapada of Vanga (বঙ্গ) Janapada.
 In the 15th century, Jessore was a part of the kingdom of Pratapaditya.
 It was then conquered by the Mughals.

-British administration was finally established in Jessore district in 1781 when the governor-general ordered the opening of a court at Murali near Jessore.
-In 1947, Jessore was divided between India and (then) Pakistan.
+British administration was fully established in Jessore district in 1781 when the governor-general ordered the opening of a court at Murali near Jessore.
+In 1947, Jessore was divided between India and Pakistan.
 Except for the Bangaon and Gaighata thanas, the district became part of East Pakistan.

-The Bengali soldiers stationed at Jessore cantonment mutinied against the Pakistan Army on 29 March 1971.
+The Bengali soldiers stationed at Jessore Cantonment and mutinied against the Pakistan Army on 29 March 1971.
 They were led by Captain Hafiz Uddin and Lieutenant Anwar in an uprising where 300 soldiers were killed.
-The rebels killed 50 Pakistani soldiers with machine gun fire at Chanchara.
+The rebels killed 50 Pakistani soldiers at Chanchara.

-On 6 December 1971, Jessore became the first district of Bengal to be liberated from Pakistani forces.
-And Jessore is the first digital district in Bangladesh.

 Geography

-Jessore District encompasses 2606.98 km2.
-It is bounded by Jhenaidaha and Magura districts at the north, Satkhira and Khulna districts at the south, Narail and Khulna districts at the east, and North 24 Parganas and Nadia districts of West Bengal of India at the west.
+Jessore District encompasses 2606.94 km2.
+It is bounded by Jhenaidah and Magura districts at the north, Satkhira and Khulna districts at the south, Narail and Khulna districts at the east, and North 24 Parganas and Nadia districts of West Bengal of India at the west.
 Major rivers that flow through this region are the Bhairab, Teka, Hari, Sree, Aparbhadra, Harihar, Buribhadra, Chitra, Betna, Kopotakkho, and the Mukteshwari.